kemiscut/Inu-Neko-Exploratory-Analysis-/README.md

 ![](images_1.png)

 Inu and Neko had a lot of success with a marketing campaign and is seeing a lot of growth.
 The company wants to know how these new incoming customers differ from their past consumers.
-Are there different The stakeholders wants to know if there are different items they should stock more of and other things they should consider.
+Are there difference?
+The stakeholders wants to know if there are different items they should stock more of and other things they should consider.

 ## Exploring Inu+Neko Sales Data
 The data provided has been cleaned up.
 They are the sales numbers for Inu+Neko over a 6 month period.